Signals intelligence by alliances, nations and industries: Denmark

 Denmark is a NATO member and thus has access to a wide range of SIGINT equipment and techniques.
-A journal article (information from abstract on Ingentaconnect) from 2001 states that all four countries of Scandinavia, including NATO members Denmark and Norway, and neutral Sweden and Finland, cooperated in collecting SIGINT on the Soviet Union and Eastern Europe.
+A journal article (information from abstract on Ingentaconnect) from 2001 states that all four countries of Scandinavia, including NATO members Denmark and Norway, and non-aligned Sweden and Finland, cooperated in collecting SIGINT on the Soviet Union and Eastern Europe.
 Norway and Denmark did not allow American personnel in their intercept centers, but did receive American financial and technical help.
-The author suggests Sweden, while neutral, cooperated with US and UK intelligence in the early stages, and possibly later, in the Cold War.
+The author suggests Sweden, while non-aligned, cooperated with US and UK intelligence in the early stages, and possibly later, in the Cold War.

 The Danish Sigint service, Forsvarets Central Radio, was also active at the same time, and fed the U.S. data from 8 stations located from Greenland to Bornholm.
 US funds from the 1950 agreement were cut off, to Norway and Denmark, in 1992, and those two countries planned to do their own satellite interception.
 The Pusher HF/DF system used by Denmark is not designed for satellite but for terrestrial interception; it is not clear what, if any, effect that the reported US funds cutoff had on the Pusher system output.

 The Danish periodical, Ekstra Bladet, on September 18, 1999, published an article titled "WHERE THE SPIES ARE LISTENING—Take a walk with us through the most secretive secrets of the FE (the Intelligence Agency of the Danish Armed Forces).
 The authors describe a visit to an apparent SIGINT collection facility, called Sandagergård, at Aflandshage south of Copenhagen.
 Sandagergård is operated by the Danish intelligence agency.
 According to the article, Denmark has participated, since 1947, in ECHELON.
 Denmark participates in the global surveillance system known today as UKUSA, and known in the press as Echelon.
 The agreement was reached with Cdr.
 P .A.
 Mørch, then second in command of FE, with the American Office of Strategic Services (OSS), predecessor of the Central Intelligence Agency (CIA).
 The CIA was formed by the National Security Act of 1947, and, by 1947, the OSS had been dissolved although there were interim agencies that might have negotiated an agreement.